asyncapi/website/pages/docs/reference/index.md

 ---
-title: 'Overview'
+title: Overview
-weight: 1
+weight: 2
 ---

-## Concepts: Define AsyncAPI features and capabilities
+## Reference: AsyncAPI Specification, CLI, etc.

-Welcome to AsyncAPI **Concepts**!
-Our Concepts section will define the concepts of AsyncAPI features and capabilities.
+Welcome to AsyncAPI **Reference**!
+Our Reference section will document how to set up your development environment, CLI, APIs, and beyond.

 <Remember>

-## Contribute to AsyncAPI Concepts
+## Contribute to the AsyncAPI Reference section
 Code isn't the only way to contribute to OSS; Dev Docs are a **huge** help that benefit the entire OSS ecosystem.
 At AsyncAPI, we value Doc contributions as much as every other type of contribution. ❤️

 To get started as a Docs contributor: